-People often use the oil as an analgesic to reduce muscle, joint, and headache pain.
+People often use this oil as an analgesic to reduce muscle, joint, and headache pain.
 Its anti-inflammatory properties also help to reduce swelling.
-Some use it to remove toxins from the body, improve respiratory function, treat a variety of skin conditions such as eczema, psoriasis and acne, and reduce stress.
-Scotch pine essential oil can also help people support their immune system function, disinfect surfaces, and freshen air.
+Some use it to remove toxins from the body, improve respiratory function, treat a variety of skin conditions such as eczema, psoriasis, and acne, and reduce stress.
+Scotch pine essential oil can also help people support their immune system function, disinfect surfaces, and freshen the air.

 The essential oil works both topically and aromatically depending on your particular needs.
 Internal use of this oil is not safe.
 Try diffusing it throughout your home, mixing with a carrier oil and using topically, or adding a few drops to your bath.